Logersnamed/FreecamMod/README.md

 cmake --build build --config Release
 ```
 The built DLL will be located in: `build/Release/FreecamMod.dll`
-### Using GitHub Actions
-Prebuilt DLLs are available as workflow artifacts.
-Go to the Actions tab, select the latest run, and download the FreecamMod.dll artifact.

 ## Credits & References
 [EROverlay](https://github.com/koalabear420/EROverlay) – Reference and partial code usage